serverless/blog/posts/2016-11-21-serverless-notifications-on-aws.md

 ---
-title: Serverless Notifications on AWS
+title: How To Build A Serverless Notification System on AWS
 description: Guest author Diego Zanon writes about building a serverless notification system for browsers using the Serverless Framework and AWS IoT.
-date: 2016-11-21
+date: 2016-11-30
 thumbnail: https://zanon.io/images/posts/2016-11-05-architecture.png
 layout: Post
 authors: